amitTubul/oop_EX_2/README.md

 ## EX2_1:

-contains the requested functions for this part of exercise.
+contains the requested functions for part 1 of exercise.

 createTextFiles(): creates n files with a random number of lines, every line conteins the string:"hello world", the function returns a string array includes the names of the files.